mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/inter-contract-calls/inter-contract-calls.md

 ## Returning values

-When trying to port an existing distributed application to Tezos, you may want to _read_ the storage of another contract or call some entrypoint to get a computed value.
-In Tezos, entrypoints can only update storage and emit other operations.
+When trying to port an existing distributed application to Mavryk, you may want to _read_ the storage of another contract or call some entrypoint to get a computed value.
+In Mavryk, entrypoints can only update storage and emit other operations.

 In theory, one can use a callback – the callee could emit an operation back to the caller with the computed value.
 However, this pattern is often insecure:
 * You should somehow make sure that the response matches the request.
 Due to the breadth-first order of execution, you cannot assume that there have been no other requests in between.